 Harkness had been a member of the artist staff of the Chicago Chronicle newspaper, but moved to Springfield, the home of his wife, Parnell Souther Harkness, about the time the Chronicle folded in 1907.

 City directories at first list Harkness simply as a painter or artist, with no employer given.
 Later, he is listed as working for the Capitol Engraving Co.
 (An example of his work for Capitol Engraving is a map of Springfield in 1916, reproduced here.)
+He apparently

 He made himself known in Springfield by giving lectures on topics such as “The Art of Etching” and “Cartoons and Cartoonists of the War” (World War I).
 Harkness also was involved in various civic activities, including theatrics and programs for the Women’s Club of Springfield, to which his wife presumably belonged.

 Harkness probably had his most enduring impact, however, in the field of public health.
 He was a member of the publicity committee for the 1915 exposition that concluded the Springfield Survey (Harkness provided many of the drawings for the exhibit), he helped judge floats for 1919’s Health Promotion Week parade, and he was closely connected with the Illinois Tuberculosis Association.

 His work in the TB field would have brought him into close contact with local anti-TB crusader Dr. George Palmer, who in 1912 or 1913 visited the Sangamon County Poor Farm in hopes of assessing the extent of tuberculosis among residents.